DionneMaguire/stock/README.md

 - stackoverflow for validation in a function
 - Lucidchart for my flow chart
 - tinyPNG to compress images
-- Okwudiri Okoro, my mentor for his help and also for aspiring me!
+- Okwudiri Okoro, my mentor for his help and for inspiring me to make my project better!
 - My MSLETB cohort for their support and sharing knowledge